shmorri/docs-casa-prod/3.1.4/source/developer/ldap-data.md

 A few comments before you open the generated file:

-- Command line parameter `structuralClass` is the LDAP objectClass employed for representing OpenID clients
+- Command line parameter `structuralClass` is the LDAP objectClass employed for representing OpenID clients.
 - Parameter `rdnAttribute` is used to specify the RDN attribute of this objectClass.
 In this case, it is `inum`: note every client RDN has the form `inum=string` where `string` is the value of client's `inum` attribute.
 Check the `generate-source-from-schema` documentation to learn more about `rdnAttribute`.

 There should be a new Java file created in the directory where you issued the command (no directories are created to reflect the package hierarchy).
 It's a big templatic file despite `terse` param was supplied.